josuemoran/independent-study-blog/entries/entry06-whyrailswashelpful.md

 ## Why CodeCademy sucks

-I've been trying to learn Ruby on Rails there and I genuinley hate it.
+I've been trying to learn Ruby on Rails there and I genuinely hate it.
 None of the tests work, nothing works.
 I litterally copy and paste the code it tells me to write and it doesn't work!
 I click "give me code" after it realizes I've been having trouble write:
 ```
 <div class="main">